panlilio0/exp_framework/snn/README.md

 ## Objectives

 Due Tuesday 02/11
-- [ ] Figure out how to unpack CMA-ES output into weights and biases of individual SNNs
+- [ ] Figure out how to unpack CMA-ES output into weights and biases of individual SNNs - Abhay
-- [ ] Build SNN
+- [ ] Build SNN - Atharv, Jonathan, Miguel
-- [ ] Build pipeline to get input values from and send output values to the evogym codebase
+- [ ] Build pipeline to get input values from and send output values to the evogym codebase - Luodi
-- [ ] Experiment with and test the SNN itself without evogym, then try checking if it works with the pipeline through manually sending custom values
+- [ ] Experiment with and test the SNN itself without evogym, then try checking if it works with the pipeline through manually sending custom values - Jonathan, Miguel
-- [ ] Compare results using input variations - decimal (actual values) vs binary vs spike-encoded vs normalized
+- [ ] Compare results using input variations - decimal (actual values) vs binary vs spike-encoded vs normalized - TBD after SNN is built to compare actual results